The Narrow Street: Plot

-As described in a review in a film magazine, Simon Haldane (Moore), the underdog in the office of the Faulkner Iron Works is efficient but absent-minded.
+As described in a review in a film magazine, Simon Haldane, the underdog in the office of the Faulkner Iron Works is efficient but absent-minded.
 He is the butt of the office staff jokes, so retiring that he is afraid of his own shadow, and intensely afraid of women.
-Doris (Devore), seeking to escape from detectives, hides in Simon's house and the next morning he is shocked to find her.
-A sudden chill causes him to call the Doctor (Orlamond) for her, and this starts a fast rumor that Simon is married.
+Doris, seeking to escape from detectives, hides in Simon's house and the next morning he is shocked to find her.
+A sudden chill causes him to call the Doctor for her, and this starts a fast rumor that Simon is married.
 All is up in the air when the office force calls in for a body.
-Doris has taken a liking to Simon, and breezy salesman Ray Wyeth (Butler) takes a liking to her.
+Doris has taken a liking to Simon, and breezy salesman Ray Wyeth takes a liking to her.
 An office shake-up results in Simon being made the manager.
 Returning home, the maid tells Simon that the young woman left with Ray.
 He later thoroughly trounces Ray and, after answering a telephone call directing him to go to a certain hotel, there he discovers that Doris is the daughter of his employer.
 He sheepishly starts to leave when she saves the situation.